census-instrumentation/opencensus-website/content/erlang.md

      [{buckets, [0, 1 bsl 16, 1 bsl 32]}]}.
 ```

-The main module called to actually do the video processing is {{< sc_code >}}helloworld{{< /sc_code >}}.
+The main module called to actually do the video processing is `helloworld`.
 It creates a tag for who made the process request to include with the record statistic and creates a span for the duration of the video processing (a random sleep between 0 and 10 seconds):

 ```erlang
 -module(helloworld).